 & “Love Does”

-Favorite Podcasts: "Smartless", "The Lonely Island Pod" & "The Connected Life"
+Favorite Podcasts: "Good Hang," "The Lonely Island & Seth Myers Pod," & "The Connected Life"

 Favorite TV show: “The Office,” Favorite book: Bob Goff’s “Love Does,” Favorite Hobbies: horseback riding, and catcalling my husband in public places.